TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 #### **3.** Wallet Fetches the Request Object

-The **Wallet** retrieves the **authorization request object as a signed JWT** (via a GET request) from the Verifier's endpoint to obtain the detailed payment and credential requirements.
+The **Wallet** retrieves the **authorization request object as a signed JWT** (via a GET request) from the Verifier's endpoint to obtain the detailed transaction data and credential requirements.

 #### **4.** Update Trusted List